monsoonmaelstrom/book2/book2.md

 She shrugs.

 The room isn’t looking quite as full since we’ve just been sitting against the wall not doing anything interesting.
-And by we, I probably just mean me.
+And by we, I mean me.
 I don’t think anyone is here because of Amelia.

-“Shall we I?”
+“Shall we?”
 I ask nodding toward the mat.

 “Yeah,” she agrees.